anmspro/Intro-to-Tensorflow-for-Deep-Learning-Udacity/README.md

-# Google-Colaboratory
+# Intro to Tensorflow for Deep Learning Udacity

-Algorithms implemented in Google Colab.
+Algorithms implemented in Google Colab from the course.